InternetGareth/speedmonitor/README.md

 ## Requirements

-- Docker and Docker Compose
+- Docker and Docker Compose V2 (V1 supported but deprecated)
 - 2GB+ RAM (recommended for Raspberry Pi 4)
 - Internet connection for speed tests

+**Note**: This project uses Docker Compose V2 (`docker compose` command).
+The setup scripts will automatically detect and use V1 (`docker-compose`) if V2 is not available, but upgrading to V2 is recommended.

 ## Configuration